dividab/tsconfig-paths/README.md

 If you want more granular control over tsconfig-paths you can bootstrap it.
 This can be useful if you for instance have compiled with `tsc` to another directory where `tsconfig.json` doesn't exists.

+For example, create a wrapper script called `tsconfig-paths-bootstrap.js` with the contents below:

 ```javascript
 const tsConfig = require("./tsconfig.json");
 const tsConfigPaths = require("tsconfig-paths");